fooltowise/NeroNotes/Nero's Notes/Heico, Transdigm and PMA Parts.md

 Disclaimer: This interview is for informational purposes only and should not be relied upon as a basis for investment decisions.
 In Practise is an independent publisher and all opinions expressed by guests are solely their own opinions and do not reflect the opinion of In Practise.

-### We are shareholders in HEICO, which we've owned almost since the beginning of the fund a few years ago, and plan to hold long term, so I'm very curious and interested to get your take on the industry and competitive position and differences between HEICO and TransDigm and different competitors when it comes to this space.
+### We are shareholders in [[HEICO]], which we've owned almost since the beginning of the fund a few years ago, and plan to hold long term, so I'm very curious and interested to get your take on the industry and competitive position and differences between [[HEICO]] and TransDigm and different competitors when it comes to this space.
 Could you tell us a little more about your background and then we can get into how you see the industry?

 I started on the management side with TransDigm in the early 2000s as a design engineer, then moved into sales and marketing, then product line management.
 That was before the IPO so they were privately held at that time.
 I was part of the team going through the IPO after Warburg Pincus ownership, and still maintain contact with Dan Zamlong and Mike Graff at Warburg Pincus with some of their portfolios such as Wencor.
 I was part of the team that managed pricing of the largest product line TransDigm had at the time, which was the acquisition of the Honeywell APU lube and scavenge pump line.
 I then managed several operating groups that happened after M&A.